akb825/DeepSea/modules/Scene/SceneVectorDraw/README.md

 		* `frontStencilReference`: int reference for just the front stencil.
 		* `backStencilReference`: int reference for just the back stencil.
 	* `views`: array of strings for the name of views to draw to.
 If omitted or empty, all views will be drawn to.

+## Instance Data

+The following instance data types are provided with the expected members:

+* `"InstanceDiscardBounds"`: sets the discard bounds and transform from clip to discard space.
+	* `variableGroupDesc`: string name for the shader variable group to use.